Rollp0x/revm-trace/README.md

 ---

-## 🚀 What's New in v4.1.0
+## 🚀 What's New in v4.2.0

+- **State Overrides for Simulation**: You can now override contract storage slots and account balances before simulation using the new `overrides` field in `SimulationBatch`.
+This enables advanced scenarios such as simulating Safe wallet proposals, presetting ERC20 balances, or testing contracts under custom state conditions.
-- **Comprehensive Storage Slot Access Tracking**: All transaction traces now include a unified, global record of every storage slot read and write (SlotAccess), with full details (slot address, old/new value, access type, call context, etc.).
+- **Comprehensive Storage Slot Access Tracking**: All transaction traces now include a unified, global record of every storage slot read and write (`SlotAccess`), with full details (slot address, old/new value, access type, call context, etc.).
 - **Recursive Call Trace Slot Access**: Each call trace (`CallTrace`) now recursively collects all slot accesses (read/write/all), supporting deep contract call trees and complex exploit analysis.
 - **Type Filtering API**: Easily filter slot accesses by type (read/write/all) for both global and per-call-trace analysis, enabling precise state mutation auditing.
 - **Security & Audit Ready**: Instantly reconstruct the full mutation history of any transaction, analyze Safe wallet operations, privilege escalations, and hacker attacks with unprecedented granularity.
-- **Backward Compatible**: Existing simulation, asset transfer, and event tracing APIs remain unchanged—slot access tracking is fully additive.
+- **Breaking Change**: The `SimulationBatch` struct now requires an `overrides` field (use `None` for default behavior).
+Please update your code accordingly.

 ---